-(1) All claims against defendants Laureano and Mello and the official capacity claims against defendants Shelby and Dacruz are DISMISSED.
+- (1) The official capacity claims against defendant Dacruz are dismissed.
 See 28 U.S.C. § 1915A(b)(1).
-The claims against defendants Dacruz and Shelby in their individual capacities shall proceed.

-(2) Within fourteen (14) business days of this Order, the Pro Se Prisoner Litigation Office shall mail a waiver of service of process request packet to defendants Shelby and Dacruz in their individual capacities at the Hartford Police Department, 50 Jennings Road, Hartford, CT 06120.
+The claims against defendant Dacruz in his individual capacity shall proceed. - (2) Within fourteen (14) business days of this Order, the Pro Se Prisoner Litigation Office shall mail a waiver of service of process request packet to the defendant in his individual capacity at the Hartford Police Department, at the Hartford Police Department, 50 Jennings Road, Hartford, CT 06120.
 On the thirty-fifth (35th) day after mailing, the Pro Se Office shall report to the court on the status of all waiver requests.
-If any defendant fails to return the waiver request, the Clerk shall make arrangements for in-person service by the U.S. Marshals Service and the defendant shall be required to pay the costs of such service in accordance with Federal Rule of Civil Procedure 4(d).
+If the defendant fails to return the waiver request, the Clerk shall make arrangements for in-person service by the U.S. Marshals Service and the defendant shall be required to pay the costs of such service in accordance with Federal Rule of Civil Procedure 4(d).